astroandes/tololo-lya-fit/paper/referee.md

 there is nothing unusual about the nature of Tololo 1214-277 as a BCDG in itself.
 That is, no need to make the argument of a BCDG living in the field but with properties of galaxies that live in higher density environments.

-I would very much like, then, to see a new draft of the manuscript taking into account the comments above (and those below too).
-I would very much appreciate if the authors could highlight any change to the current text with boldface fonts.

-Here there are some additional comments (in order of appearance):

 ABSTRACT: